 Symptoms not specific to cancer

-Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently) of less pain not related to cancer among people treated with LDN
+Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently): People without cancer who took LDN showed less pain due to inflammation across several low-quality studies, and less pain due to fibromyalgia in one.

 Helpful links